RickStrahl/wwDotnetBridge/README.md

 #### .NET Interop made easy for Visual FoxPro 9

-wwDotnetBridge is a small library designed to make it easy to call .NET components from Visual FoxPro.
+wwDotnetBridge is a small library designed to make it easy to **call .NET components from Visual FoxPro**.
 By providing an easy mechanism for loading .NET components and calling them without requiring explicit COM registration of .NET components, it's easy to add .NET functionality to your applications.
 Interact with core .NET framework components, access both free or commercial 3rd party libraries, or build and access your own .NET components from FoxPro.

 wwDotnetBridge also provides a host of tools to make it possible to access .NET type features that FoxPro and COM do not natively support.
-For example, COM cannot access components with multiple constructors, cannot access Value, Static or Generic members and types. wwDotnetBridge can automatically convert some problem types, and provides wrapper types that allow access to most unsupported feature types.
-There's also a powerful ComArray class that makes it easy to interact and manipulate .NET arrays and collections.
+For example, native COM interop cannot access components with multiple constructors, cannot access Value, Static or Generic members and types. wwDotnetBridge can automatically convert some problem types, and provides wrapper types that allow access to most unsupported feature types.
+There's also a powerful ComArray class that makes it easy to interact and manipulate .NET arrays and collections and a ComValue class that lets you assign and pass .NET values without ever touching FoxPro code.

 ### Features at a glance
 wwDotnetBridge provides the following enhancements over plain COM Interop:

 * Access most .NET Components directly even those not marked [ComVisible]
-* Requires no COM Registration for .NET Assemblies
+* Requires no COM Registration
 * Call any .NET method and set and get properties
 * Call any .NET method asynchronously and get called back on completion
 * Instantiate types with parameterized constructors